IK-AVI/doctest/bli-guides/bli-unboxing.md

 + *Power*: Powers the BeoLiving Intelligence.
 + *USB Port*: Used for service purpouses.
 + *System Reset Button*: After being pressed during 8 seconds, a system reset will occur.
-+ *RJ 45 Connector*: Used to attach an Ethernet cable to connect to a local network (*PoE* capable).
++ *RJ 45 Connector*: For connecting the BeoLiving Intelligence to a local network (*PoE* capable).

 ![Ports](pictures/ports.png)

-## First run

-By default, BLI comes configured in DHCP mode.
-This means it gets its IP address from the router it is connected to.
-To configure static IP address, please refer to _"BeoLiving Intelligence User Guide"_.

-Follow the next steps to let your BeoLiving Intelligence running:

-1. Connect BLI to your LAN through his RJ45 ethernet port.
-2. Power your BLI using the AC Power supply or PoE.
-3. Wait until User LED stay solid on Green (this indicates normal operation).
-4. Start experiencing what your BeoLiving Intelligence can do with BeoLiving App.

 ## User Led and Button

-+ *User LED*: The User LED is used to signalize present state of BeoLiving Intelligence from the use of colours and ON-OFF patterns combination.
-Colours could be Green, Red or Yellow and patterns Solid, Flash and Quick Flash.
++ *User LED*: The User LED is used to signalize the present state of BeoLiving Intelligence from the use of colours and ON-OFF patterns combination.
+Colours could be Green, Red or Yellow and the patterns could be Solid, Flash and Quick Flash.
 For more information about different BLI LED states refer to [*Led States*](#led-states) section.
 + *User Button*: This button is intended for user confirmation and button functions input.
 For more information refer to _Button Functions_ section in _BeoLiving Intelligence User Guide_.

 ![Ports](pictures/bli.png)

 ## Led States

-BeoLiving Intelligence box has a LED which is used to display system status and feedback for user input.
+Below is shown all the possible User LED states with their respective meaning.

 | Activity                       | LED state                  |
 |--------------------------------|----------------------------|